sayaleej/Regression-Analysis-using-python/README.md

 Student_performance_data_.csv: The dataset used for analysis, containing various features related to student performance.

-Project Report.pdf: A detailed report summarizing the methodology, analysis, results, and conclusions drawn from the study.
+Regression_Analysis_Report.pdf: A detailed report summarizing the methodology, analysis, results, and conclusions drawn from the study.

 README.md: This file, providing an overview of the project.